HeyItsJono/Tinker/README.md

 ## Credits
 * [Rinnegatamante](https://gbatemp.net/members/rinnegatamante.356821/) for lpp-3ds and also for their incredible work on CHMM2 and Sunshell.
 Without all of those things this project would not be possible.
-* [ihaveamac](https://gbatemp.net/members/ihaveamac.364799/) for guidance and support in getting features like .3dsx launching working/
+* [ihaveamac](https://gbatemp.net/members/ihaveamac.364799/) for guidance and support in getting features like .3dsx launching working.
+* [15avaughn](https://gbatemp.net/members/15avaughn.376361/) for his patched Tinker.3dsx file which works on Japanese consoles.